-This protocol is improved by Bauer et al. [20] by replacing the inefficient malleable signatures with a commit-and-proof scheme.
+The protocol of Baldimtsi et al. is improved by Bauer et al. [20] by replacing the inefficient malleable signatures with a commit-and-proof scheme.
 With this scheme, the tags to detect double spending are also randomized in each transaction.
+Our protocol has a similar approach with a commit-and-proof scheme.
+However rather than using two tags, proofs are added to the token to detect double-spending.

-Jianbing et al. [21] tried to take the transferability one step further by proposing a transferable e-scheme that allows the receiver to be anonymous and thus provides dual anonymity.
-However, they used a much less useable definition of transferable, as the protocol requires users to contact the bank to re-randomize a received token after each transaction.
+Jianbing et al. [21] tried to take the transferability one step further by proposing a transferable e-cash scheme that allows the receiver to be anonymous and thus provides dual anonymity.
+However, they used a different definition of transferable, as the protocol requires users to contact the bank to re-randomize a received token after each transaction.
+Having to re-randomize a token at the bank before you can reuse it, removes the benefits (reducing the dependency on the bank) of transferable e-cash.